Cora-chan/Yueee-portfolio/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A simple personal website at the moment.
+More components and details are coming!

 Currently, two official plugins are available: